-"Motor Vehicle Repair" The repair, overhaul, removing, adjusting, replacing or assembling, disassembling or installing new or used motor vehicle parts such as mufflers, brakes or tires.
-(Added March 2014) "Non-Private Outdoor Recreation Facility" An area designed and intended to be used for active outdoor recreation, including but not limited to athletic fields, tennis courts and swimming pools; but not including activities including the use of motorized equipment and not including amusement parks, theme parks, minigolf, water parks or similar establishments.
-(Added March 2014; Amended March 2017)
+"Non-Private Outdoor Recreation Facility" An area designed and intended to be used for active outdoor recreation, including but not limited to athletic fields, tennis courts and swimming pools; but not including activities including the use of motorized equipment and not including amusement parks, theme parks, minigolf, water parks or similar establishments.
+(Adopted March 2014; Amended March 2017)

 "Office, Professional/Business" A place of business where professional or clerical duties are performed.
-(Added March 2014)
+(Adopted March 2014)

 "General Office" An office for the carrying on, conducting or managing of a business or for the practice of a profession, except for a medical office as defined in this Article.
-(Added March 2014)
+(Adopted March 2014)

 "Medical Office" An office of a physician, dentist, psychologist, optometrist or other licensed health care providers, which does not include any hospital or ambulatory surgical care facilities.
-(Added March 2014)
+(Adopted March 2014)

-"One-Hundred Year Flood" - See Article III, Section 9.2.
+"One-Hundred Year Flood" - As defined in Article III, Section 9.3.2.
 See "Base Flood".

 "Open Space" Land area that is vertically open to the sky, free of all structures, parking area/lots, driveways and other uses which preclude attractive landscaping in such area.
 Open Space shall be predominantly pervious, may be landscaped with lawn, trees, shrubs or other plantings and may include walks and terraces.
 For the purposes of this definition, water areas are considered to constitute open space.
-(Added March 2014)
+(Adopted March 2014)